madetech/handbook/guides/security/BYOD.md

 Any device you plug into the device, like an external USB device, must also be scanned for viruses.
 We recommend doing a full scan at least once a month.

 ### Set a password/passphrase
 Your device must require a password/passphrase to login, return from screensaver or wake from sleep.
-Ideally your device will lock the screen (or start the screensaver) after a few minutes (no more than 5) of the device being idle
+Your device will lock the screen (or start the screensaver) after no more than 2 minutes of the device being idle.

 ### How you manage passwords/passphrases
 Your password/passphrase must conform to the Made Tech Password Policy which will be linked below.
 You should also use a password manager and 2FA.